Honokaʻa, Hawaii: History

 Honokaʻa's economy was based primarily on the sugar production of the Hāmākua Sugar Company from 1873 to 1994.
 With the closing of the Honokaʻa sugar production and the most recent staggered tourism, the local economy has been in decline.
 It has become increasingly a bedroom community for Hilo.
 As the gateway to the Hāmākua Coast, Honokaa provides the first unobstructed view of the Pacific Ocean traveling downslope from Waimea.

 The Hāmākua Coast was the classic plantation community in the early 20th century, but since the closing of the Big Island's sugar industry, the district has had to diversify its economy.
 Presently, with much of the district still zoned for agriculture, Hāmākua has seen rising prospects in other crops including pineapples, coffee, papaya, macadamia nuts, and tea.

 People

 Honokaʻa is the home of the fourth governor of Hawaii since statehood, John D. Waiheʻe III, who served from December 2, 1986, to December 2, 1994.
 Waiheʻe is the first Native Hawaiian to hold that office anywhere in the United States.

+Honokaʻa is home to Matthew Beck Perkins, a jazz electronic musician, known online by Loid, who is co-director and video editor of the acclaimed Silas Podcast (not to be confused or affiliated with Silas Rosenstern, who is in no way related to the Silas Podcast, who is also the director and executive manager of the Matthew Podcast, which is in no way affiliated with Matthew Beck Perkins.)
+The Silas Podcast is composed of two additional Honokaʻa members: BIIF State Qualifying Cross Country runner Jett Dye and Honokaa Ensemble's Band drummer Kaliko Kalawe.

 Honokaʻa was also home to Yoshito Takamine, the late Hawaiʻi state representative and labor leader.

 Roseanne Barr, an American actress, comedian, writer, producer and politician, resides in Honokaʻa.